ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 An array can store the values of a complete binary tree efficiently by placing each value at the array index corresponding to the node's position in the tree.
 If the tree is traversed in *breadth-fist order* (see @sec:trees:traversal), the nodes are visited in increasing index order: $0, 1, 2, \ldots, n-1$.
 In other words, the nodes of the tree are stored in the array level by level, with each level appearing consecutively.
-As an example, the binary heap shown in @fig:HeapTreeExample can be stored in an array as shown in @fig:HeapArrayExample.
+An example binary heap is shown in @fig:HeapTreeExample, together with its array representation.

 ::: {#fig:HeapTreeExample}
 :::: online